michaelkeevildown/neo4j-super-node/CLOSENESS_CENTRALITY.md

     round(score, 3) AS ClosenessScore,
     directConnections AS DirectLinks,
     CASE
-        WHEN score > 0.6 THEN '🔴 Critical - Identity Theft Hub'
+        WHEN score > 0.6 THEN '🔴 Critical - Data Quality Hub'
         WHEN s.ssnNumber STARTS WITH '000' THEN '🟠 Invalid SSN'
-        WHEN score > 0.4 AND directConnections > 5 THEN '⚠️ Synthetic Identity'
+        WHEN score > 0.4 AND directConnections > 5 THEN '⚠️ Duplicate Identity'
-        WHEN score > 0.3 THEN '🟡 Suspicious Activity'
+        WHEN score > 0.3 THEN '🟡 Data Anomaly'
         ELSE '✅ Normal'
     END AS Classification,
     'Immediate investigation required' AS Priority